-The last one year has seen a lot of hype regarding cryptocurrencies from the media and investors.
-But now that the hype seems to be dying down, it is giving way to a more organic and natural growth of Blockchain Technology.
+The last year has seen a lot of hype regarding cryptocurrencies from the media and investors.
+But now that the hype seems to be dying down, it is giving way to a more organic and natural growth of Blockchain Technology like bitcoin pro.
 And the users of cryptocurrency are no longer restricted to just financial sectors.
 From logistics to real estate and digital ID management, corporations around the world are making tremendous strides in the adoption of Blockchain Technology.
 Here’s a look at the top 10 companies that already have incorporated blockchains in their operations.

 FedEx is one of the world’s biggest logistics management companies and handles billions of dollars worth of cargo every year.
 FedEx has now become the first big shipping giant to incorporate Blockchain Technology into their supply chain management.
 So far, they are using Blockchains to track high-value cargo and are soon planning to extend the functionality to almost all their shipments.
 In addition to that, they are also helping to develop the Blockchain based industry standards for supply chain logistics establishing themselves as pioneers in this field.